Gordon25/tp/docs/UserGuide.md

 ### What happens if my command is invalid?

+//insert picture of message sucess here

-After you specified a command to be done on SoConnect, a success message will be shown on the message box of SoConnect.
+After you correctly typed a command on SoConnect, a success message will be shown on the message box of SoConnect.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**